stephenlaichaowen/blog--nuxt-content-nuxtjs/README.md

 # Blog buit with @nuxt/content

-> This blog project is built with Nuxtjs latest module - @nuxt/content, it makes a pleasant way of building our own blog.
+> This blog project is built with Nuxtjs latest module - @nuxt/content, it provides a pleasant way of building blog.

 ## Technology
 - Frontend: Nuxtjs